iamjeffx/CSCE-314/README.md

 # CSCE-314
 All projects in CSCE 314.
 Do not copy code.
 This course was taken in Summer 2020 with Professor Shawn Lupoli.
-This course focuses on a functional programming language (Scheme; not much documentation on this language.
-Gambit Scheme was the flavor used for this particular course) and an Object-Orientated programming language (Java for this course).
+This course focuses on a functional programming language (**Scheme**; not much documentation on this language.
+Gambit Scheme was the flavor used for this particular course) and an Object-Orientated programming language (**Java** for this course).

+A good video on an introduction to Scheme can be found [here](https://www.youtube.com/watch?v=6k78c8EctXI).
+For Java help, **GeeksForGeeks** provides a great platform with plenty of good Java information; the Java page can be found [here](https://www.geeksforgeeks.org/java/).

 ## Cloning
 To clone this repository, make sure **git** is installed on your system.
 This can be done using **pip** with the following command: